supratikchatterjee16/academia/business/capability/CMMI/index.md

 Developed by Humphrey and Software Engineering Institute, at the request of DoD and USAF.

-## CMMI Is Used for Process Improvement
+## CMMI is Used for Process Improvement

 To cater to comprehensive business process improvements, CMMI features 25 different process areas.
 Each process area is composed of two kinds of goals (generic goal and specific goal) and two kinds of practices.
 There is also a lot of information for helping management to develop strategies.